ANBERNIC RG DS

 Features

-Display: Dual 4-inch IPS / 640×480 / 4:3 / dual screens / 5-point multi-touch / up to 60Hz
+Screen: Dual 4-inch IPS / 640×480 / 4:3 / Dual-screen / 5-point multi-touch / Up to 60Hz

 SoC: Rockchip RK3568